ashengunawardena/smart-garbage-locator/README.md

 │   └───images                              # Stores images used by User Interfaces of the website │       └───garbage_locations               # Stores user uploaded images of garbage locations ├───home.css
-└───index.php                               # Main entry point to the website('Home' webpage)
+└───index.php                               # Main entry point to the website ('Home' Webpage)
 ```